ManuFutureToday/mtconnect_part_detection/README.md

 # Part Detection Algorithm Based on Tool Order

-**Yeeun, please fill out this section.
-Refer to the previous sections on formatting, and style.
-You can split two parts for 1) part detection algorithm, 2) implementation including tool order registration.**

 ## 1. Part Detection Algorithm

 When traditional part signals are missing, this algorithm detects machining operations by analyzing the sequence of tool transitions from MTConnect data.
 It uses tool number event streams collected via MTConnect Sample Requests to track tool usage patterns over time.